mubiyao/python-learner-guide/README.md

 `Download link for all platforms` ~ https://code.visualstudio.com/download

 - After clicking link, choose your platform and download vs code to your desktop.

+After taking the steps above, read the "Python levels of coding" file to know where you are right now and where you might be in the future.